-Armed with an MSc in Economic and Social History from the University of Edinburgh, Scotland, Danny worked for ten years in special education in different countries, in various settings and with individuals with different special educational needs and disabilites, before returning to academia.
+Armed with an MSc in Economic and Social History from the University of Edinburgh, Scotland, Danny worked for ten years in special education in different countries, in various settings and with individuals with diverse psychiatric and/or special educational needs and disabilites, before returning to academia.
 He obtained a Masters degree (Open University, UK) in Psychology while working as the coordinator of a validation project of an emotion remediation programme for individuals with autism and/or intellectual disabilities at the University of Geneva, Switzerland.

 He obtained his doctorate (summa cum laude) from the University of Neuchâtel, Switzerland in June, 2017, under the supervision of Professor Fabrice Clément.
 During that time and since, he enjoyed extended research stays sponsored by the Swiss National Science Foundation at UC Berkeley, USA with Professor Joseph J. Campos, at the University of Amsterdam, Netherlands with Professor Agneta Fischer and the University of Oxford, UK with Professor Brian Parkinson.